-BROWSE PRINCETON'S SERIES in Princeton Primers in Climate
+BROWSE PRINCETON'S SERIES (by title) in Princeton Primers in Climate

 Princeton Primers in Climate is a new series of short, authoritative books that explain the state of the art in climate-science research.
 Written specifically for students, researchers, and scientifically minded general readers looking for succinct and readable books on this frequently misunderstood subject, these primers reveal the physical workings of the global climate system with unmatched accessibility and detail.
 Princeton Primers in Climate is the ideal first place to turn to get the essential facts, presented with uncompromising clarity, and to begin further investigation--whether in the classroom or in one's own reading chair.